cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 {% endhighlight %}

-Definitely looks like an array from here, if nothing else other than fact that the way our console inspects `myList` starts with a square bracket.
+Definitely looks like an array from here, if nothing else other than fact that the way our console inspects `myList` starts and ends with a square bracket.
 Let's try some basic array actions with it:

 {% highlight javascript %}
     > myList.length;